PacketAttack-NetSecOps/cgl_solana_validator/validator-setup-sop.md

 nvme0n1 - OS disk should be atleast 500GB (can be SATA) nvme1n1 - Ledger disk should be atleast 2TB (must be NVME)

-### set static IPs on NICs
+### Set static IPs on NICs - Set routes
-All nodes should be setup with dual NICs, one to be used for management and the other to be used for blockchain transfer Use netplan: vi /etc/netplan/01-netcfg.yaml
+All nodes should be setup with dual NICs, one to be used for management with a manual route and the other to be used for default internet route
+Use netplan:
+vi /etc/netplan/01-netcfg.yaml